-Morbidity risk is the risk of unexpected changes in entry rates into long-term care.
-Lower rates of entry into long term care increase interest proceeds but also increase guarantee costs, whilst the converse is true for higher rates of entry.
+Morbidity risk is the risk of unexpected impact resulting from adverse morbidity and/or mortality experience.
+Lower rates of entry into long-term care increase interest proceeds but also increase guarantee costs, whilst the converse is true for higher rates of entry.